JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-01-16-explain_clinical_doc_vop_en.md

 ## Description

 This pipeline is designed to:

-    - extract all clinical/medical entities from text,
+  - extract all healthcare-related entities

-    - assign assertion status to the extracted entities,
+  - assign assertion status to the extracted entities

-    - establish relations between the extracted entities.
+  - establish relations between the extracted entities

-6 NER models, one assertion model and one relation extraction model were used in order to achieve those tasks.
+from the documents transferred from the patient’s sentences.
+In this pipeline, six NER models, one assertion model, and one relation extraction model were used to achieve those tasks

 Clinical Entity Labels: `Gender`, `Employment`, `Age`, `BodyPart`, `Substance`, `Form`, `PsychologicalCondition`, `Vaccine`, `Drug`, `DateTime`, `ClinicalDept`, `Laterality`, `Test`, `AdmissionDischarge`, `Disease_Syndrome_Disorder`, `VitalTest`, `Dosage`, `Duration`, `RelationshipStatus`, `Route`, `Allergen`, `Frequency`, `Symptom`, `Procedure`, `HealthStatus`, `InjuryOrPoisoning`, `Modifier`, `Treatment`, `SubstanceQuantity`, `MedicalDevice`, `TestResult`, `Alcohol`, `Smoking`